maxvfischer/DIY-CNC-machine/README.md

 ![router_cable_management_22](./images/build/frame/router_cable_management_22.jpg)

-The plug and socket were connected and strapped to the back of the X-axis cable chain mount using cable ties.
-The flexible conduit with the router power cord inside was strapped to the stepper motor conduit.
+The plug and socket were connected and strapped to the back of the X-axis cable chain mount using cable ties (**O11**).
+The flexible conduit with the router power cord inside was strapped to the stepper motor flexible conduit using cable ties (**O11**).
 Make sure that it doesn't touch and drag along the upper bridge beam.

 ![router_cable_management_23](./images/build/frame/router_cable_management_23.jpg)